 Make a Great First Impression – comes from the Free Guide – ‘Are you frustrated by training that creates short term interest but not long term change?‘.

 Have you ever made up your mind about someone or something after having received only one email?
-Perhaps it was a spelling mistake or the subject heading was worded badly.
+Perhaps it was a spelling mistake, or the subject heading was poorly worded.
 However, it only takes something small to give a bad first impression.

-This is not the time to quickly send an email just so you can tick it off your to-do list, because by doing this you can easily form a bad first impression.
-Taking into account the mind set of the Learner (see solution 6), our first impression needs to be our very best.
+This is not the time to quickly send an email so that you can tick it off your to-do list.
+That is because by doing this, you can easily form a bad first impression.
+Taking into account the mindset of the Learner (see solution 6), our first impression needs to be our very best.

 In his landmark bestseller, ‘The Tipping Point’, Malcolm Gladwell redefined how we understand the world around us.
 In ‘Blink’, he revolutionises the way that we understand the world within.
-‘Blink’ is a book about how we think without thinking, and about the choices that appear to be made in an instant, but actually aren’t as simple as they seem.
+‘Blink’ is a book about how we think without thinking.
+It is also about the choices we appear to make in an instant, but actually aren’t as simple as they seem.